st

 Wakatipu series

-Albert McCarthy and Gary Whiting have established both theme and context for this exhibition - in process for over a year.
+In process for over a year.
 The visual direction pursued stem from a spiritual base, a space unique to each artist contributing.
 The works themselves, though diverse in nature, come together as a unified experience.
 A shared visual communication.

 Albert McCarthy